orzechowskid/eleanor/README.md

       Array<Object> // a list of route definitions
     );

-adds routes to an existing router.  `routes` is a list of route-definition objects; each route-definition object must have, at minimum, a field named `route`:
+tells your router to use a new set of routes.  `routes` is a list of route-definition objects; each route-definition object must have, at minimum, a field named `route`:

     {
-      route: String,
+      route: String
-      foo: "bar"
     }

 This route-definition object will be the payload of the action dispatched to your Redux store.
+Put anything else in there you want:
+    {
+      route: '/page1',
+      foo: 'bar'
+    }

 ### Router.startRouting({opts})

     router.startRouting({